rappdw/chatgpt-data/README.md

 - `--skip-gpt-trends`: Skip generating GPT trend graphs
 - `--skip-engagement-report`: Skip generating user engagement level report
 - `--skip-non-engaged-report`: Skip generating report of non-engaged users
+- `--only-message-histogram`: Only generate the message histogram
+- `--histogram-bins`: Number of bins for the message histogram (default: 20)
+- `--histogram-max`: Maximum value to include in the message histogram (default: no limit)
 - `--latest-period-only`: For non-engaged report, only consider the latest period instead of all periods
 - `--high-threshold`: Minimum average number of messages to be considered highly engaged (default: 20)
 - `--low-threshold`: Maximum average number of messages to be considered low engaged (default: 5)